 On the contrary, we tend to perform better when we lower our expectations and focus on making progress and not being perfect.

-Writing a book is a perfect example of how being a perfectionist can hold you back.
+Writing a book is a great example of how perfectionism can hold you back.

 Instead of trying to write the perfect introduction that will make you win a Pulitzer prize, focus on making progress and writing the whole book.